Salutations45/expr-eval/README.md

 ## Main differences from silentmatt/expr-eval
 - Converted to typescript
 - Support for async custom functions, making evalutation entirely async (Promise based)
+- Functions merged into constants
-- Removed some math related functions and related operators (Custom functions are available if necessary)
+- Removed some math related functions and related operators (Custom functions are available if needed)

 ## Tests